ChilliCream/graphql-platform/README.md

   - [x] inputFields
   - [x] ofType

-Moreoreover, we are working on the following parts that are not defined in the spec.
+Moreover, we are working on the following parts that are not defined in the spec.

 ### Additional Scalar Types